Pollinator Paradise Toolkit

 • Angel Wing butterfly – stinging nettle

-• Lorquin’s admiral butterfly – Oceanspray, Willow, Rose
+• Lorquin’s Admiral butterfly – Oceanspray, Willow, Rose

 • Mourning Cloak butterfly – Willow, Cottonwood